thomasjsaubert/Remote-Desktop/README.md

 ## 📌 What Is Remote Desktop?

-Remote Desktop allows you to access and control another computer over a network or the internet as if you were sitting right in front of it.
+Remote Desktop allows you to access and control another computer over a network or the Internet as if you were sitting right in front of it.
 It's commonly used in IT support, remote work, and server management.

 ---